-Russia’s FM in Egypt for talks on trade and Ethiopia’s dam
+Russia’s FM in Egypt for talks on ties and Ethiopia’s dam

-In a joint news conference with Shukry, Lavrov said they discussed the implementation of joint mega projects, the most important of them a four-reactor power plant that a Russian firm is building in Egypt and a Russian industrial zone in the Suez Canal area.
+In a joint news conference with Shukry, Lavrov said they discussed the implementation of joint mega projects.
+They included a four-reactor power plant that a Russian firm is building in Egypt and a Russian industrial zone.
+Russian companies are expected to invest up to $7 billion in building industrial plants in the Suez Canal area.

 The two ministers said they also discussed regional conflicts in Libya, Syria and the Israeli-Palestinian cause along with political stalemate in Lebanon.